tailwindadmin/admin/README.md

 ![Image of Yaktocat](dist/images/login.png)

 ### Please report any issue or suggestions in issue tracker, all issues or suggestions will be promptly addressed.
+We whould love a pull request.

+## TODO:
+ * Modal Popups
+ * Animation